-So, I do lessons on question words and the difference between questions and statements right at the beginning of the year.
+So, each year I begin the school year with lessons on question words and the difference between questions and statements right at the beginning of the year.
 It takes a while for some of them to get it.
 “Your questions MUST start with a question word.”
 “A question is something that can be answered – not a story.”
 I’m a broken record.

 We make posters.
 Ask each other questions.
 Pair up to see how many questions we can ask each other WITHOUT telling a story or statement.
 (This is harder than you’d think!)

 We refer to our question word poster a lot.